 After the compensation committee reviews the final full year financial results of our company, the compensation committee approves performance based awards for completed performance periods.
-Performance based awards are generally paid in cash or stock, as applicable, in February or early March.
+Performance based awards are generally paid in cash or stock, as applicable, in February.

 Annual Bonus Plan